microsoft/debug-adapter-protocol/specification.md

   moduleId?: number | string;

   /**
-   * An optional hint for how to present this frame in the UI.
+   * A hint for how to present this frame in the UI.
-   * A value of 'label' can be used to indicate that the frame is an artificial
+   * A value of `label` can be used to indicate that the frame is an artificial
    * frame that is used as a visual label or separator.
-A value of 'subtle' can
+A value of `subtle` can
    * be used to change the appearance of a frame in a 'subtle' way.
    * Values: 'normal', 'label', 'subtle', etc.
    */